emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 `#!rzk ϕ : (z : A) → Hom A z a → Hom A z b`

-together with a proof of naturality of these components, but by naturality-covariant-fiberwise-transformation* naturality is automatic.
+together with a proof of naturality of these components, but we will prove in `#!rzk naturality-contravariant-fiberwise-representable-transformation` that naturality is automatic.

 ```rzk
 -- We apply a fiberwise transformation ϕ to a square of a particular form.